-In this blog post, Jose Vela, Pricing Director at Spandex, one of the world’s leading suppliers of materials and equipment to the sign making and graphic industries, covers three essentials to a sound B2B price strategy, based on his experience in pricing and from over 25 years of general management roles.
+In this blog post, Jose Vela, Pricing Director at Spandex, one of the world’s leading suppliers of materials and equipment to the sign making and graphic industries, covers three essentials to a sound B2B pricing strategy, based on his experience in pricing and from over 25 years of general management roles.

 What are the essentials of a sound price strategy?
 How important is your price strategy for overall business health?
 I've held the role of general manager for the last decade and have held various managerial roles for more than fifteen years.
 I can honestly state that, in all my years at top managerial levels, I’d not thoroughly considered these questions.